DragonFish55/sprintproject/test-plans/sprint 2 test plan.md

 ## User Acceptance Testing

-**- Signed in users can see and click a link/button that will take them to the Settings page.
+**- Signed in users can see and click a link/button on the landing page that will take them to the Settings page.
 **
+- Objective: Users can click on a settings button that will redirect them to the settings page
+- Completion Criteria: As long as the user is redirected to the settings page the test passes.
+Otherwise the test fails

+**- Signed in users can click on any number of checkboxes on settings page and the categories are added to their account.
+**
+- Objective: Allow the user to add newsapi query categories to their account and at a later time query the newsapi for relevant data
+- Completion Criteria: The user is redirected to the landing page and the updated user's categories are reflected on the data retrieved from the newsapi

+**- Settings page displays list of checkboxes that the user can interact with **
-- Objective:
+- Objective: Checkboxes are properly displayed on the settings page
-- Technique:
-- Completion Criteria:
+- Completion Criteria: The user is redirected to the landing page and the updated user's categories are reflected on the data retrieved from the newsapi

 **- Non-signed in users sees a list of articles that are from the General news category.**
 - Objective: